-Bridgepoint Foundation (the Foundation) is incorporated without share capital under the laws of the Province of Ontario.
-The Foundation is a public foundation registered under the Income Tax Act (Canada)and, as such, is exempt from income taxes and is able to issue donation receipts for income tax purposes.
-Effective March 5, 2015, the Foundation amended its General By-Law and changed its main purpose to maintain responsible stewardship of its existing bequests, donations and endowment, to accept contributions of new gifts and bequests and to raise funds, but only as permitted or requested by Sinai Health System.
+Arthritis Research Foundation (the Foundation) is incorporated without share capital under the laws of the Province of Ontario.
+The Foundation is a public foundation registered under the Income Tax Act (Canada) and, as such, is exempt from income taxes and is able to issue donation receipts for income tax purposes under registration number 11929 0773 RR0001.
+Effective December 1, 2016, the Foundation amended its General By-Law and changed its main purpose to fundraise for The Arthritis & Autoimmunity Research Centre and related activities in the musculoskeletal and arthritis program at Sinai Health System.